d-kleine/GenerativeAI/project1_Lightweight_Fine-Tuning/README.md

 Lightweight fine-tuning stands as a crucial technique for adapting foundation models, offering the flexibility to modify models without hefty computational resources.
 This project focuses on applying parameter-efficient fine-tuning through the Hugging Face `peft` library.

+**Please note**: This project primarily serves as a demonstration of foundational skills in loading pre-trained models, conducting parameter-efficient fine-tuning (PEFT), and evaluating Large Language model performance.
+It focuses on fundamental concepts rather than advanced optimization strategies.

 ## Project Summary

 This project encompasses all essential components of a PyTorch + Hugging Face training and inference process.
 Key activities include: